Small but mighty, flaxseed delivers when it comes to nutrition and is one of the most approachable and affordable superfoods available.

 Some mornings, I like to get a jump-start on my nutrition with these Flaxseed Meal Pancakes.
 Made with flaxseed meal, eggs, almond milk (or other non-dairy milk alternative) and a few other ingredients, these pancakes are a great meal for anyone following a low-carb, Paleo, or grain-free diet.

-Another breakfast favorite are these Carrot Apple Flax Muffins.
-Skip the unhealthy coffee shop muffin and eat one of these instead.
-Weighing in at under 200 calories, these muffins are as delicious as they are nutritious.
+Another breakfast favorite are these Banana Flax Pancakes.
+Weighing in at under 350 calories, these muffins are as delicious as they are nutritious.

 If you’re on the meal-prep bandwagon, like I am (and who wouldn’t be, amiright?) these Low Carb Yogurt Parfaits with Strawberries, Flax, and Chia Seeds are perfect for a make-ahead breakfast or snack.